NicolasMurphy/appointment_tracker/journal.md

         - use autoload
         - CRUD for client and caregiver
             - client
-                - first and last name
                 - validate email in class function
-                - remove address from appointment
         - nav
         - CRUD for services (service name, description, rate)
         - verification